NamanBhat3/LoginAndRegistrationSystem/README.md

   g++ compiler:
   To Check if you have the g++ compiler write the following code below for your specific os:

-  - For Windows run the following command:
+  - For Windows go to the command prompt and run the following command:
   ```cmd
     g++ --version
   ```
-  - For Linux/MacOS run the following command:
+  - For Linux/MacOS go to the terminal and run the following command:
   ```bash
     $ g++ -v
   ```